NiziL/esnpy/README.md

 Sorry guys, I'm not into writing documentation...
 But please, feel free to open tickets and discuss about your trouble using `esnpy`, I'll enjoy to help you !

-Anyway, you can take a look at the `examples` folder for a quick start ;)
+Anyway, you can take a look at either the `examples` folder or the wiki for a quick start ;)

 ## Future work